mpagels/kindr.kram/README.md

 I learned a lot at building the app.
 Authentication took much longer than expected and stills feels a bit hacky implementend ;-)
 I loved discussing with my wife about features and how much she was commited to the project. ❤

+This project can easily be converted in some sort of "support" app.
+Just add a wish or a product and let your friends or family donate to the items.
+Maybe change the logo at the login page ;-)

 ## Build with

 - React